★★★★★ Arcane Keep

 Stag Knight All-Rounder Build

 Stag Knight is equipped with Lifesteal Set and Speed Set artifacts.
-The prioritized stats are Speed and Accuracy, followed by a decent amount of HP and Defense for survivability, and finally Attack, Critical Rate and Critical Damage for damage.
+The prioritized stats are Speed and Accuracy, followed by a decent amount of HP and Defense for survivability, and finally Attack, Critical Rate, and Critical Damage for damage.
 This build is optimized for solo farming dungeons such as Minotaur’s Labyrinth to acquire mastery tomes for a newly acquired champion.
-In addition, it is speed-tuned to go first in battle to inflict his Decrease Defense and Decrease Attack debuff onto the enemies before the nukers comes in to wipe out the enemies with a high amount of damage.
-He synergizes well with damage dealers such as champions who deals damage based on Enemy MAX HP (Seer, Royal Guard, Coldheart) and champions who provides more benefits based on the damage they dealt (e.g. Miscreated Monster).
+In addition, it is speed-tuned to go first in battle to inflict his Decrease Defense and Decrease Attack debuff onto the enemies before the nukers come in to wipe out the enemies with a high amount of damage.
+He synergizes well with damage dealers such as champions who deal damage based on Enemy MAX HP (Seer, Royal Guard, Coldheart) and champions who provide more benefits based on the damage they dealt with (e.g. Miscreated Monster).
 Stag Knight is able to solo farm dungeons easily because he is able to decrease the enemy damage output by inflicting the debuff.
 This allows him to take lesser damage from multiple attacks while quickly recovering his lost HP with Lifesteal Set.
-However, champion’s whose damage is based on HP damage multiplier can easily kill Stag Knight especially at higher level stages as they will have increased amount of all stats.
+However, champions whose damage is based on HP damage multiplier can easily kill Stag Knight, especially at higher level stages as they will have an increased amount of all stats.

 Stag Knight Review

 Raid Shadow Legends – Stag Knight is an Epic Spirit Support champion from the Banner Lords faction where he can be obtained from Ancient Shards and Sacred Shards.
-He was first available during the Battle Pass (Gold) season in February 13th 2020.
-Stag Knight is one of the best Epic champions in the game who can massively improve your game progression in terms of speed running dungeons as well as solo farming dungeons.
-He is a Legendary champion in disguised who offers a lot of utilities, which helps in many areas of the game including late game content such as Doom Tower and Faction Wars.
+He was first available during the Battle Pass (Gold) season on February 13th, 2020.
+Stag Knight is one of the best Epic champions in the game who can massively improve your game progression in terms of speed-running dungeons as well as solo farming dungeons.
+He is a Legendary champion in disguise who offers a lot of utilities, which helps in many areas of the game including late-game content such as Doom Tower and Faction Wars.

 Stag Knight Purpose